NASA, Japan's space agency hope to unveil mysteries of gravity with latest mission - UPI.com

 Aug.
 22 (UPI) -- Scientists hope an upcoming space launch will help them understand more about the warping of spacetime.

-NASA and the Japanese Space Agency's X-Ray Imaging and Spectroscopy Mission, which has also received support from the European Space Agency, is scheduled to launch Saturday.
+NASA and the Japanese Space Agency's X-Ray Imaging and Spectroscopy Mission, which has also received support from the European Space Agency, is scheduled to launch Sunday from Japan's Tanegashima Space Center at 8:26 p.m.
+EDT.

 The XRISM will be launched from the Tangashima Space Center in Japan on a H-2A rocket and is expected to operate for about three years if the mission proceeds nominally.